How Much Should You Really Spend on Marketing Per Day?

 Open the live calculator →Common mistakes

-- Assuming the business-volume defaults are in square meters — the live default area unit is square feet (ft²); only a stale source-code comment says otherwise
+- Assuming the business-volume defaults are in square meters, when the live default area unit is square feet (ft²); only a stale source-code comment says otherwise

-- Assuming the per-ft² figure always rounds to two decimal places — it can show up to four decimals on smaller per-unit numbers, it just happens to land on $5.00 in the example above
+- Assuming the per-ft² figure always rounds to two decimal places.
+It can show up to four decimals on smaller per-unit numbers, and just happens to land on $5.00 in the example above

-- Mixing this calculator’s 52-week-year default up with the Quoting Cost Calculator’s — that is a different tool, and it defaults to 48 weeks, not 52
+- Mixing this calculator’s 52-week-year default up with the Quoting Cost Calculator’s, which is a different tool and defaults to 48 weeks, not 52

-- Citing "7–8% of revenue, per the SBA" as an official government recommendation — the SBA’s own blog says there is no fixed answer and only cites third-party data; that specific figure is a widely copied but untraceable claim
+- Citing "7% to 8% of revenue, per the SBA" as an official government recommendation, when the SBA’s own blog says there is no fixed answer and only cites third-party data; that specific figure is a widely copied but untraceable claim

 Frequently Asked Questions